 It’s too easy to put off things that you don’t like doing, and most business people don't enjoy tasks such as filing, shipping and receiving, or bookkeeping - even office managers.
 Unfortunately, an office, like a kitchen, won’t function well without the chores being done.

 If you are a small business owner who’s in the position of not being able to assign whatever you view as boring or unpleasant work to someone else, force yourself to get to it regularly by scheduling time each week for it.
-Take a morning or afternoon, for instance, and spend it making cold calls, returning non-priority email inquiries, making social media postings, catching up on the accounting or updating the records.
+Take a morning or afternoon, for example, and spend it making cold calls, returning non-priority email inquiries, making social media postings, catching up on the accounting or updating the records.
 Do this enough weeks and it will become a good office management habit.

 6. Delegate and outsource.